wayetender/whip/web/source/docs/benchmarks.md

 the test suite and receive a reply for (1) the test client alone, and (2) the client enhanced with an adapter.
 The difference between these two measurements yields the latency due to the client’s adapter per request (adapter latency).
 Second, we record the amount of memory (RAM and hard-disk) used by the client’s adapter.
 Finally, we measure the adapter-to-adapter traffic (not including the original request or reply) in the TCP stream.
-We measure only the client’s adapter as it is the hub for all communication in each experiment.

 Operations that identify a service entry always introduce the service entry (i.e., always use a new contract index and thus create new service entries in the adapters’ local state, which maximizes local state size).